 Redwood Falls is a somewhat small city located in the state of Minnesota.
 With a population of 5,061 people and two constituent neighborhoods, Redwood Falls is the 140th largest community in Minnesota.

-Unlike some cities, Redwood Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Redwood Falls are a mix of both white- and blue-collar jobs.
-Overall, Redwood Falls is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Redwood Falls who work in office and administrative support (11.96%), sales jobs (9.86%), and personal care services (9.17%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Redwood Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Redwood Falls is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Redwood Falls who work in sales jobs (11.65%), office and administrative support (9.60%), and management occupations (8.92%).

-In terms of college education, Redwood Falls is nearly on par with the US average for all cities of 21.84%: 18.27% of adults 25 and older in Redwood Falls have a bachelor's degree or advanced degree.
+The percentage of adults in Redwood Falls who are college-educated is close to the national average for all communities of 21.84%: 19.01% of the adults in Redwood Falls have a bachelor's degree or advanced degree.

-The per capita income in Redwood Falls in 2010 was $25,230, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,920 for a family of four.
+The per capita income in Redwood Falls in 2010 was $24,054, which is middle income relative to Minnesota and the nation.
+This equates to an annual income of $96,216 for a family of four.
 However, Redwood Falls contains both very wealthy and poor people as well.

 The people who call Redwood Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redwood Falls residents report their race to be White, followed by Native American.
-Important ancestries of people in Redwood Falls include Norwegian, Irish, French , and English.
+Important ancestries of people in Redwood Falls include Norwegian, Irish, English, and French .

 The most common language spoken in Redwood Falls is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and German.